wilcoxen-courses/e110-github/README.md

 This is a starter exercise to get everyone up to speed in using GitHub for computational assignments.

+To see these instructions with better formatting, open the file in Atom and then turn on the Markdown preview by choosing "Packages > Markdown Preview > Toggle Preview".

 ### Instructions

 Please use Atom or another text editor to revise the accompanying `bio.md` in